Describes the available methods for authenticating Greenplum Database clients.

 max_prepared_transactions.
 This value must be at least as large as the value of

-max_connections on the coordinator, and segment instances should be set to the same value as the coordinator.
+max_connections on the master, and segment instances should be set to the same value as the master.

 SEGMENT_DATA_DIRECTORY/postgresql.conf for all segment instances: